Updated: May 10

-- For singers: it's taken to be more of a natural process than a practiced technical aspect.
+-Vibrato singing: It's taken to be more of a natural process than a practised technical aspect.
 Singing teacher Jean-Ronald Lafond says: "Vibrato is not learned.
 It manifests when the voice is functioning in a consistent manner relative to breath pressure/flow.
 Thus, when a singer achieves good vocal habits, the Vibrato is revealed."
 Vibrato has been known to have existed since the Baroque period.

 A published work in the Baroque period by Greta Moens-Haenen called Das Vibrato in der Musik des Barock describes four main features:

-1. Intentional Vibrato was more a type of ornament.
-More narrow than a half step and for expression
+1. Intentional Vibrato was more of a type of ornament.
+More narrow than a half step and for expression.

 4. A 'natural' vocal vibrato that was kept very narrow and unobtrusive.